Summer in Rome: ideas to enjoy the hottest season in the eternal city

 Life-saving public parks and fountains in Rome

 There are two things that the eternal city has in abundance, and that can make the difference if you’re spending the summer in Rome: lush parks and drinkable water everywhere.
 Let’s talk about the small fountains that locals call “nasone” or “fontanella” and that you can see nearly in every square: the water that pours from them is totally drinkable and tasty!
 You can refill your bottle, refresh your kids’ head and face and your own too, real luck during your walking tour of the historical center.
 Public parks are lovely spaces to cool down and take a rest: Villa Borghese, Passeggiata del Pincio, Villa Torlonia, Parco del Colle Oppio, and the vast Villa Pamphili and Villa Ada.
 All of the big parks were the gardens of incredibly rich Roman families back to the XV-XIX centuries.
 Therefore you’ll also see beautiful architecture inside the parks.
 All the main parks in Rome have free entry and close for safety reasons during the night.
+The charme of Rome monuments at night and the many lush parks inside the city center are enough reason to make Rome one of the most beautiful places in Europe to visit this summer.

 SUMMER EVENTS INSIDE ROME’S CITY PARKS